hpcc-systems/HPCC-Platform/.github/PULL_REQUEST_TEMPLATE.md

   - [ ] Scalability
   - [ ] Performance
   - [ ] Security
+  - [ ] Thread-safety
   - [ ] Premature optimization
+  - [ ] Existing deployed queries will not be broken
   - [ ] This change fixes the problem, not just the symptom
   - [ ] The target branch of this pull request is appropriate for such a change.
 - [ ] There are no similar instances of the same problem that should be addressed